-Editor’s note: This is a list of the best Beefsteak tomatoes that we update annually, based on ratings from the Burpee website.
+Editor’s note: This is a list of the best beefsteak tomatoes that we update annually, based on ratings from the Burpee website.
 Since last year, we’ve made some updates to reflect changes in ratings and reviews.
-Some tomatoes have moved up in the ratings since 2021, some have moved down, and a few, like our reigning champ, are holding steady.
-Two tomatoes got kicked off the list altogether, but the truth is, you really can’t go wrong with any of these!
+Some tomatoes have moved up in the ratings, some have moved down, and a few are holding steady.
+A few tomatoes got kicked off the list altogether, but the truth is, you really can’t go wrong with any of these!

 I firmly believe that there is a section of heaven piled high with end-of-summer beefsteak tomatoes and a shaker of salt.
 Just thinking about it makes my mouth water.
 But what is the best beefsteak tomato variety to plant?
 The answer may have just become a bit simpler!

 Beefsteak tomatoes are the kings of the garden patch often coming in at a pound (or more) per tomato.
 You’ve got to have some hefty tomato cages ready to support these big boys.
 Known for slightly thicker skin and juicy fruit, beefsteaks are enjoyed fresh from the garden, roasted, or even stuffed.